MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 To distribute your app through the Microsoft Store, you must create an app package file and [submit the package](https://docs.microsoft.com/windows/uwp/publish/upload-app-packages) to [Partner Center](https://partner.microsoft.com/dashboard).
 In creating your package file, you can include symbol files to upload to Partner Center.
 This will allow App Center to display symbolicated stack traces.

 Follow the [Windows packaging documentation](https://docs.microsoft.com/windows/uwp/packaging/index) to package your app.

+### Upcoming diagnostics updates for UWP apps

+The App Center team is actively working on improving diagnostics support for UWP apps and addressing the limitations and gaps mentioned above.
+This section details the upcoming changes you can expect to see in the upcoming weeks.

+## What is supported in the new experience?

+The new and improved diagnostics experience for UWP apps includes support for both Windows store and sideloaded apps.
+This includes the following additions:

+- A full symbolication experience that allows you to upload symbols in App Center.
+- Support for handled exceptions
+- Number of users affected per crash or error group.
+- Ability to add annotations per crash or error group
+- Ability to mark crash and error groups as open, closed, or ignored.
+- Ability to attach, view and download one binary and one text attachment to your crash reports.
+- Crash and error report details per crash instance including when the app was launched, when it crashes, and what country, network, and language the device is in.
+- Ability to download crash and error reports.

+## What is the transition experience?

+After you update to the new UWP SDK (ADD LINK TO SDK RELEASE), you will see crashes and errors data coming into the App Center Diagnostics portal in a new and improved UI.
+All crashes from the old SDK will be displayed in a new section under Diagnostics, called "Legacy issues".

+(INSERT SCREENSHOT WHEN AVAILABLE)

+These old crashes can still be viewed in the UI and returned via our crashes APIs listed here: https://openapi.appcenter.ms/#/crash.

+For the new crashes and errors data displayed in the new Diagnostics UI, you will need to use APIs listed under the errors section: https://openapi.appcenter.ms/#/errors.
+Learn more about the mappings of old to new APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).

 ## WinRT, Silverlight, and Other Platforms